-Foreign currency revenue transactions are translated at average exchange rates for the year.
-Monetary foreign currency assets and liabilities are translated at year end exchange rates.
-Exchange differences are included in the profit and loss account.
+Monetary foreign currency assets and liabilities are translated at the year end exchange rates and foreign currency transactions are translated into the functional currency using the spot exchange rates at the dates of the transactions.
+Exchange difference are included in the profit and loss account.